French frigate Romaine (1794)

-The Romaine was the lead ship of her class of frigates of the French Navy.
+Romaine was the lead ship of her class of frigates of the French Navy.

 She took part in the Expédition d'Irlande and in the Battle of Tory Island.

+Quasi War:On 30 June, 1799 captured American armed ship "Mary Ann", 22 guns, sending her into Cadiz, Spain.

 She cruised to New York City in 1802, and was condemned in 1804.
 In 1805 she was converted to a troop ship but never sailed again, and she was eventually broken up in 1816.